Overview

 For various model sizes, we choose the number of training tokens such that the final FLOPs is a constant.
 The cosine cycle length is set to match the target FLOP count.
 We find a clear valley in loss, meaning that for a given FLOP budget there is an optimal model to train

-- Noise and irrelevant information.
+- Noise and irrelevant information

-- Improperly filtered datasets.
+- Poorly filtered datasets

-Research highlights the impact of prioritizing data quality:
+Research highlights the importance of data quality:

 Our data pipeline (Section A.1.1) includes text quality filtering, removal of repetitious text, deduplication of similar documents, and removal of documents with significant test-set overlap.
 We find that successive stages of this pipeline improve language model downstream performance (Section A.3.2), emphasising the importance of dataset quality.